-- the removed element is the first element of the list, - the removed element is inside of the list, - 3 the removed element is the last element of the list, - there is no element in the list that should be removed; the list should stay the same as it was.
+- 1. the element to be removed is the first element of the list, - 2. the element to be removed is inside the list, - 3. the element to be removed is the last element of the list, - 4. there is no element in the list that should be removed; the list should stay the same as it was.

-Similarly as in the case of adding, removing of an element is performed by a single function which uses several helper functions.
-The functions are presented and described in reversed order than they are defined in the program.
+Like in the case of adding, removing of an element is performed by a single function which uses several helper functions.
+The functions are presented and described in reversed order to the order they are defined in the program.

-The delete_node() Function
+The delete\node() Function